The port’s environmental program includes the following overall objectives.

 Good environmental performance - of vehicles and other equipment

 Our own working vehicles should maintain the highest environmental class.
-The largest machines, tug masters and reach stackers, svarar för 90 percent of emissions from the port’s fleet of vehicles.
+The largest machines, tug masters and reach stackers, stand for 90 percent of the emissions from the port’s fleet of vehicles.
 Modernization has quickly produced results in terms of lower fuel consumption and reduced emissions.
-We are also implementing our own measures such as retrofitting of particulate filters and the addition of Ad Blue in the fuel.
 Speed regulation and idle detent are available on all towing vehicles.

-Close collaboration - with curtomers and other stakeholders
+Close collaboration - with customers and other stakeholders

 In the dialogue with customers and other stakeholders the port will reduce environmental impact and thus strengthen its competitiveness.

 Onshore power supply